markolat/shortest-paths/README.md

 This is a program that finds all possible shortest paths in a map (graph).
 Map is provided as a XML file with a strict content format.
 After calculation of all shortest paths, program generates an output JSON file that contains information about runtime in milliseconds and list of all shortest paths.

-XML file content should be strictly formatted and should containt only the following tags:
+XML file content should be strictly formatted and should contain only the following tags:
 - map
 - cells
 - cell